 Note: Federal copyright law prohibits the reproduction, distribution, public display or public performance of copyrighted materials without permission of the copyright owner, unless fair use or another exemption under copyright law applies.

-There is one photocopier for Departmental use in Room 209.
+There is one photocopier for Departmental use in the mail room.
 There is also a photocopier in the Fine Arts Library for students and faculty for course related copying.

 Other photocopying services

 99 Mt.
 Auburn Street